NeuralgoLyzr/hackathon-23Oct/README.md

 ### `main.py`
 This is the main script that contains the `DataAnalysis` class.
-This class contains methods to load the dataset and ask questions.
+This class contains the following methods to load the dataset and ask questions:
 - `__init__(self, filepath: str, **kwargs)` : The constructor method that initializes the `DataAnalysis` class.
 It takes the filepath of the dataset as input.
 You can add any additional arguments as needed.